TrashPandaCode/reports/ia-final/main.typ

 #col[
   //provisorischer col unfug
   == Game <game>
   The main challenge of creating the game was of course having two seperate elements of our game being displayed side by side.
 Both of these elements need to run inside of their own shell, as to not get into each others way, but they still need to communicate with another to create an immersive experience.
-To achieve this the game runs inside a dedicated React Component that acts as a wrapper for the key components of the game: the canvas in which the game is rendered, the node editor and several UI elements.
-This component also handles the initialization of the game engine and transitions between levels.
+To achieve this the game runs inside a dedicated React Component---called the Game component---that acts as a wrapper for the key components of the game: the canvas in which the game is rendered, the node editor and several UI elements.

+  Another challenge was creating a system to not only load a level, but to also be able to smoothly swap between levels without losing progress.
+This was also handled inside of the Game component.

   // in general i would combine all these implementation details with a specific issue we faced

-  // i would change the heading, it's too ambiguous, imo
+  // D: I tried writing a small introduction paragraph for each chapter where I talk about some of the challenges and our approach and then went into more detail about the solutions in the sub sections of the chapter

-  === First call of the Component //P: corrected some minor sentence structure stuff When the component is first called, it checks the route parameters for a level ID to determine which level to load.
+  === Loading a Level //P: corrected some minor sentence structure stuff When the component is first called, it checks the route parameters for a level ID to determine which level to load.
 If no level is specified, it will default to the first level, "Calculator".
 At this point we also check wether the Tutorial Dialog should be shown, based on whether the user had previously read the tutorial.
 If the Tutorial is skipped, the Level Dialog will be displayed and wait for the current level to be set.

   //P: not to sure about the validity of all of this, looks good but would be good to have a second pair of eyes on it